kjappelbaum/pyepal/docs/getting_started.rst

 Alternatively, you can use the :code:`classify` flag that keeps all previous classifications.
 This means that if there is a point that was perviously Pareto-efficient in the non-augmented design space, but is now augmented by a new design points, it will no longer certainly be classified as Pareto-efficient.

+Note that is important that the new points are sampled from the same distribution as the previous points in the design space.
+Otherwise the model will have to deal with unexpected datashift.

 Caveats and tricks with Gaussian processes
 -------------------------------------------